parkerduff/devin-cli/README.md

 ## Important Note: Playbooks

-**⚠️ Playbooks are not currently supported via CLI** - The `playbook_id` parameter is not functional at this time.
-Instead, you should create thorough, detailed prompts that include all necessary information for Devin to complete your task successfully.
+**⚠️ Playbooks via CLI** - While the CLI doesn't directly support playbook selection, you can include playbook macros in your prompt by adding the macro command (like `!playbook`) directly in your `--prompt` parameter.
+This allows you to leverage playbook functionality in CLI sessions.

 ### Creating Effective Prompts